vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 **Secondary Question:** Should the design documentation:
 - Reference and leverage existing infrastructure components?
 - Design "clean slate" as if no infrastructure exists?
+Which presentation baseline best serves the assignment evaluation criteria?

+**Primary Question:** Should the 15-minute presentation assume:
+1. Institution statistics are complete (follow assignment statement, present faculty-only solution)?
+2. Institution statistics are incomplete (address gaps, present comprehensive solution)?
+3. Partial implementation is intentional foundation (recognize pattern, present extension solution)?

+**Secondary Question:** How should the presentation structure "system weakness to address"?
+- Baseline A identifies weakness as: "No faculty statistics capability"
+- Baseline B identifies weakness as: "Incomplete statistical system overall"
+- Baseline C identifies weakness as: "Missing hierarchical layer in grouping architecture"

+**Tertiary Question:** Should the presentation include:
-- Include analysis of existing system as part of design methodology?
+- Analysis of existing system as context (supports Baseline C)?
+- "Clean slate" approach with no existing system reference (supports Baseline A)?

-### Design Deliverables (Unchanged Regardless of Baseline)
+### Presentation Deliverables (Unchanged Regardless of Baseline)

-All three baseline approaches include complete architectural design documentation:
+All three baseline approaches include complete 10-15 minute presentation covering:
-- Complete data model specification (RDF schema design and extensions)
-- Service architecture (component design, responsibilities, interfaces)
-- API design (endpoint specifications, request/response schemas)
-- Query architecture (SPARQL design patterns and templates)
-- UI/UX design (wireframes, interaction flows, user journeys)
-- Migration strategy design
-- Testing architecture design
-- Deployment architecture design
+- Conceptual design of faculty statistics solution
+- Technical approach (data model changes, metadata extraction algorithms, aggregation strategies, integration patterns)
+- Handling of existing data and edge cases (migration strategy, multiple author affiliations, missing ORCID, inconsistent metadata)
+- Advantages and potential limitations (stakeholder benefits, technical constraints)
+- System strengths and weaknesses analysis with specific weakness to address

-The baseline choice affects **which components appear in the architecture** and **how the design is framed**, but not the quality, depth, or completeness of the design documentation.
+The baseline choice affects **which problem is presented**, **which weakness is identified**, and **how much time is spent on existing system analysis**, but not the quality, depth, or completeness of the presentation.

-### Submission Plan
+### Presentation Plan

-I plan to submit the final design by [DATE].
-If I do not receive clarification by [EARLIER DATE], I will proceed with **Baseline C (Intent Recognition - Extension Design)** as it:
+I plan to prepare and deliver the final presentation by [DATE].
+If I do not receive clarification by [EARLIER DATE], I will proceed with **Baseline C (Intent Recognition - Extension Presentation)** as it:

+1. Fits 15-minute format well (~3 min existing analysis + ~12 min faculty solution)
-1. Respects assignment scope (focus on faculty-level statistics)
+2. Respects assignment scope (focus on faculty-level statistics)
-2. Acknowledges codebase reality (partial institution implementation exists)
+3. Acknowledges codebase reality (partial institution implementation exists)
+4. Provides clear "specific weakness": "Missing hierarchical layer in grouping architecture"
-3. Demonstrates architectural judgment (recognizes patterns and designs pragmatically)
+5. Demonstrates architectural judgment (recognizes patterns and proposes pragmatic extensions)
-4. Balances specification compliance with system analysis capability
+6. Creates compelling presentation narrative (discovery → analysis → solution)

 However, I can readily pivot to Baseline A or B if that better aligns with evaluation objectives.

 ### Availability

-I am available to discuss this architectural question at your convenience if clarification would be helpful.
+I am available to discuss this presentation approach at your convenience if clarification would be helpful.

 Respectfully,
 [Your Full Name]